-This statement has been published in accordance with the Modern Slavery Act 2015 and sets out the steps that Brightside Group Ltd has taken, and is continuing to take, to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement has been published in accordance with the Modern Slavery Act 2015 and sets out the steps that Brightside Group Ltd take in committing to ensure modern slavery or human trafficking is not taking place within our business or supply chain.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 Brightside Group Ltd has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

-Brightside Group Ltd is an established insurance broker based in the UK.
+Brightside Group Ltd. is an established insurance broker based in the UK.
 We are regulated by the FCA and are working in a heavily regulated financial services industry.
-We have been operating for over 17 years and work with a panel of insurers to ensure we get the best rates available for our customers, whether they are looking for care, bike, van, home or business insurance.
-We operate from 3 locations within the United Kingdom, with around 500 employees.
-We work with a number of regulated insurers, system providers and other third parties.
+We have been operating for over 17 years and work with a panel of insurers to ensure we get the best rates available for our customers, whether they are looking for car, bike, van, home or business insurance.
+Brightside operate from 3 locations within the United Kingdom, with around 500 employees and work with a number of regulated insurers, system providers and other third parties.
 We are careful to ensure we do not breach and do not knowingly trade with any companies or individuals that breach the Modern Slavery Act.

 Given the nature of our business, our board and management teams consider that there is minimal risk approximating to no risk that, either within the Brightside Group Ltd or the very limited supply chains which support our business activities, that we are in any way involved in or even tangentially supportive of, or complicit in, slavery and human trafficking or any other activities that may lead us to be in breach of the Modern Slavery Act.